Woodstock Mural: Reproduction

 Not long after the mural's completion, New Seasons Market announced plans to build a new store immediately adjacent to the mural.
 In January 2014, the co-owner of Red Fox Vintage, said, "We're going to have a sit-down with New Seasons about the mural.
 To the best of my knowledge, New Seasons will make it right."
 She shared three options to discuss with the company: repainting the mural on Red Fox's east wall, transferring it to the new store's exterior wall, or keeping the original mural in place and making it visible from the grocery store's interior.

 New Seasons met with WNA and offered to reproduce the painting, either on the east side of the Red Fox Vintage building or the west side of the planned grocery store.
 Luening said the latter option was more practical, because the artist could paint on panels in her studio instead of working outside.
 New Seasons hired Dan Cohen of Dan Cohen Creative Labs to duplicate the mural using a method similar to one he uses in his work as a "mega mural" painter.
-He said of the process: I paint giant advertising murals all over the country.
+He said of the process:I paint giant advertising murals all over the country.
 I do about one mural a month.
 We create the pattern using the original image, and paint on top of it.
 We use a special machine [to create the underlying design] that works like an arc welder.

 During construction of the new building and the mural's transfer, New Seasons displayed a banner which read, "The mural will return".
 Cohen and his assistant, Christo Wunderlich, transferred the design using a machine, then painted the art by hand.
 The duo also added bread and a fish to the mural to represent the local businesses Grand Central Bakery and Portland Fish Market, respectively.
-The new store opened in October 2015.
+The new store opened in 2015.